jlfreif/katheal/docs/visual_style.md

 - Golden light for magic
 - Deep greens and browns for forest
 - Crystal: clear with rainbow refraction
-- Avoid overly saturated or garish colors
-- Noah's story: Warmer, amber-toned palette
-- Elise's story: Softer, more pastel watercolor palette

 ## Page Layout
 - 1 illustration per page
 - Images should support but not overwhelm text
-- Leave space for 3-4 sentences of text
+- Leave space for 2-3 sentences of text which should appear in white space at bottom of page
 - Important action should be clear and centered
 - Background details can be rich but shouldn't distract

-## Emotional Tone by Story Beat

-### Beginning
-- Warm, familiar, slightly wistful
-- Ordinary world feeling safe but slightly restless

-### Discovery
-- Awe and wonder, bright and magical
-- Sense of stepping into something extraordinary

-### Challenges
-- Dynamic, tense but not scary
-- Physical action visible
-- Visible consequences when things go wrong

-### Low Point
-- Darker, more muted, rain/shadows okay
-- But never hopeless - maintain gentle light

-### Climax
-- Dramatic, bright, energetic
-- Physical action at its peak
-- Crystal blazing with light

-### Resolution
-- Warm, glowing, peaceful joy
-- Sense of completion and new beginning

 ## Technical Notes
-- Resolution: High enough for print (300 DPI recommended)
+- Resolution: High enough for print (600 DPI recommended)
 - Format: As specified by gen_image.py script
 - Consistency: Cross-reference previous images for same character
 - Lighting: Should match time of day in text